Temples Order 1971

 The Temples Order 1971 (SI 1971/1732) is an order in Council in the United Kingdom, setting out the powers of the Inner Temple and Middle Temple to act as local authorities.

-The order provides that local authority functions exercised by London Borough Councils under the London Government Act 1963 can be exercised by the Sub-Treasurer of the Inner Temple and the Under Treasurer of the Middle Temple in their respective areas except in connection with housing.
+The order provides that local authority functions exercised by London borough councils under the London Government Act 1963 can be exercised by the Sub-Treasurer of the Inner Temple and the Under Treasurer of the Middle Temple in their respective areas except in connection with housing.
 The order also gives the Common Council of the City of London certain powers in relation to the Temples including powers in relation to historical buildings.
-The order made at Buckingham Palace under powers granted section 82 of the London Government Act 1963.
+The order was made at Buckingham Palace under powers granted by section 82 of the London Government Act 1963.

 The remaining local authority functions of the Temples include: